 Their first meeting took place on July 7, 1985 at the Riviera Hotel & Casino in Las Vegas, Chavez making the second defense of his WBC junior lightweight title.
 And while Mayweather connected with sharp jabs and long right hands in the opening frame, his success was fleeting.
 In the second, Chavez landed an overhand right that buckled Roger’s legs, followed by another right that sent Mayweather to the canvas.
 Roger got up quickly but another right hand dropped Mayweather again and the match was all but over.
 After a third knockdown, referee Richard Steele stopped the contest.
 And a rematch was unthinkable.

 The fighters went their separate ways.
-Mayweather won his next two bouts before being stunningly knocked out by ultimate journeyman, Freddie Pendleton.
+Mayweather won his next two bouts before being stunningly knocked out by journeyman Freddie Pendleton.
 He rebounded by winning three consecutive fights but was then matched with undefeated prospect, Pernell Whitaker.
 He lacked the skills to cope with the ultra-talented “Sweet Pea” and surrendered a unanimous decision.

 But that would be Roger’s last defeat for some time as he went on to win the WBC junior welterweight belt and then notch four successful defenses.
 At the same time Chavez had continued his march of dominance, including huge wins over lightweight champions Edwin Rosario and Jose Luis Ramirez.
-Mayweather had racked up eight straight victories and with six of those coming against Mexican pugilists, “The Black Mamba” was now also known as “The Mexican Assassin.”
+By then Mayweather had racked up eight straight victories and with six of those coming against Mexican pugilists; “The Black Mamba” was now also known as “The Mexican Assassin.”
 His new title belt and new moniker made Roger an attractive opponent for Julio and thus, in a development that no one would have predicted four years earlier, Chavez vs Mayweather II was on.

 Mayweather had set himself up for a chance at redemption against perhaps the greatest Mexican fighter of them all and he was ready to make it count.
 He moved his training camp from Las Vegas to his manager’s sprawling estate in Augusta, Georgia, an isolated environment that allowed him to focus entirely on the preparation needed to beat such a remarkable fighter.
 Meanwhile, for Chavez the rematch represented not just another opportunity to further his legacy, but a chance to win titles in three divisions, one of the most prestigious feats in boxing.